philschanely/course-ux/src/pages/lesson-plans/discussions/11-discussions.md

 ## 11.2 Skepticism and Laziness

 How are skepticism and laziness factors in designing systems?
-Recall and react to one of the tips did Walter gave for overcoming them?
+Recall and react to one of the tips that Walter gave for overcoming them?

 ## 11.3 Apathy